emqx/neuron-docs/en_US/getting-started/installation.md

 # Installation

-The following section describes how to install the Neuron package on X86/ARM Linux devices.
+This section describes how to install the Neuron package on X86/ARM Linux devices.

 ## Download